tjtate/sparkpost-api-documentation/services/introduction.md

 * Please contact your Technical Account Manager for details on your SMTP endpoint.

 The SMTP relay optionally supports advanced API features using the [SMTP API](#smtp-api).
 To create an API key, login to your SparkPost [Account Credentials](https://app.sparkpost.com/account/credentials) page.

+### Subaccount Aware APIs
+With the introduction of SparkPost's subaccounts feature, some of the SparkPost APIs are now able to store and retrieve subaccount resources.
+Additionally, these APIs will be accessible by Subaccount level API keys, which will allow your subaccounts to perform CRUD on their own assets and data.
+Master Accounts are also able to perform CRUD on behalf of their subaccounts.

+* Metrics <TODO: put link here> (Note: Only available to Master Accounts)
+* Message Events <TODO: put link here>
+* Sending Domains <">
+* Tracking Domains <">
+* SMTP Injection <">

+Subaccount aware SparkPost APIs allow Master Accounts to use the `X-MSYS-SUBACCOUNT` HTTP header to manipulate/filter subaccount resources on behalf of their subaccounts.
+This header is not required, but if provided, the value of `X-MSYS-SUBACCOUNT` must be a number.
+If a subaccount API key attempts to provide this header, it is ignored.

+#### Viewing resources in subaccount aware APIs (GET requests)
+* Absence of the `X-MSYS-SUBACCOUNT` header in a request will result in a response comprised of both Master Account resources and Subaccount Resources
+  * Subaccount resources will contain the key `subaccount_id`, to allow you to differenciate between Master Account resources and subaccount resources
+* To view only Master Account resources, set the `X-MSYS-SUBACCOUNT` header on the request to a value of 0.
+This will result in a response comprised of ONLY Master Account resources
+* To view a specific subaccount's resources, set the `X-MSYS-SUBACCOUNT` header on the request to a value matching a subaccount ID belonging to your Master Account.
+This will result in a response comprised of ONLY that subaccount's resources
+* The Metrics and Message Events APIs allow you to retrieve/filter resources by multiple subaccounts.
+These APIs do not accept the `X-MSYS-SUBACCOUNT` header, but instead accept a query parameter of `subaccounts`.
+Refer to the Metrics <link> and Message Events <link> API documentation for examples

+#### Creating resources in subaccount aware APIs (POST requests)
+* Absence of the `X-MSYS-SUBACCOUNT` header will result in creation of a resource belonging to the Master Account
+* While creating a resource, `X-MSYS-SUBACCOUNT` set to 0 will result in creation of a resource belonging to the Master Account
+  * Omitting the `X-MSYS-SUBACCOUNT` header or setting it to 0 will result in the exact same behavior
+* While creating a resource, `X-MSYS-SUBACCOUNT` set to a subaccount ID belonging to your Master Account will result in the creation of a resource belonging to that subaccount

+#### Updating resources in subaccount aware APIs (PUT requests)
+* Absence of the `X-MSYS-SUBACCOUNT` header will result in updating a resource which belongs to the Master Account
+* When updating a resource, setting `X-MSYS-SUBACCOUNT` to 0 will result in updating a resource which belongs to the Master Account
+  * Omitting the `X-MSYS-SUBACCOUNT` header or setting it to 0 will result in the exact same behavior
+* When updating a resource,`X-MSYS-SUBACCOUNT` set to a subaccount ID belonging to your Master Account will result in the creation of a resource belonging to that subaccount

+#### Deleting resources in subaccount aware APIs (DELETE requests)
+* Absence of the `X-MSYS-SUBACCOUNT` header will result in removing a resource which belongs to the Master Account
+* When deleting a resource, setting `X-MSYS-SUBACCOUNT` to 0 will result in deleting a resource which belongs to the Master Account
+  * Omitting the `X-MSYS-SUBACCOUNT` header or setting it to 0 will result in the exact same behavior
+* When deleting a resource, `X-MSYS-SUBACCOUNT` set to a subaccount ID belonging to your Master Account will result in deleting a resource belonging to that subaccount